codewithkyle/craftcms-boilerplate/README.md

 └── index.twig
 ```

-Using the example above we are locking the `custom-component` usage to only the `custom-page` template.
+In the example above we are locking the `custom-component` usage to the `custom-page` template.
 If `custom-component` is needed on several templates it should be relocated higher up within the `templates/` directory.
 The placement of files is irrelevant during the JavaScript/CSS build process allowing `custom-component` to be relocated at any time.

 **Why?**